xrettle/WFGY/TensionUniverse/BlackHole/Q072_origin_of_the_genetic_code.md

   Reason: Supplies self-assembly and soft-matter phase behavior needed to model compartments and proto-translation machinery in which codes can emerge.

 * Q071 (BH_BIO_ORIGIN_LIFE_L3_071)
-  Reason: Provides the broader origin-of-life context, including the transition from non-coded replication to coded translation where genetic codes become relevant.
+  Reason: Provides the broader origin-of-life context, including the transition from noncoded replication to coded translation where genetic codes become relevant.

 ### 2.2 Downstream problems

 These problems are direct reuse targets of Q072 components or depend on Q072 tension structures.

 * Q073 (BH_BIO_EVO_COMPLEXITY_L3_073)
-  Reason: Reuses CodeOrigin_TensionFunctional and CodeSpace_MoveRules_Template to analyze how a fixed genetic code shapes major evolutionary transitions.
+  Reason: Reuses `CodeOrigin_TensionFunctional` and `CodeSpace_MoveRules_Template` to analyze how a fixed genetic code shapes major evolutionary transitions.

 * Q074 (BH_BIO_CELL_DIFFERENTIATION_L3_074)
   Reason: Depends on a stable genetic code as the base layer for cell-type and tissue differentiation programs modeled as higher-level coding systems.